lskatz/SneakerNet/docs/PLUGINS.md

 |assembleAll.pl                  | Assembles Illumina data              |
 |sn_parseSampleSheet.pl          | Turns the sample sheet for Illumina into SneakerNet format |
 |sn_report.pl                    | Creates an HTML report from all other plugins |

-## Workflows

-Workflows place the plugins in a particular order for a given run.

-### Default

-MiSeq, HiSeq, MiniSeq, ...

-### Ion Torrent